If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-Retying bales is one of the most important techniques on a straw bale construction job site.
+Retying straw bales is one of the most important techniques on a straw bale construction job site.
 You will be required to retie many bales over the course of the construction and each retying episode will take time.
 It is not a fast process to retie bales so every step that can be done more efficiently will impact the overall timeline of the job.
-In the following video, the first in a series of two, I teach you how to make two bales out of one bale with speed and accuracy.
+In this video, the first in a series of two, I teach you how to make two bales out of one bale with speed and accuracy.
 I also talk about spreading the bales and other details that will save you time and energy.

 Although the above video offers a lot of information about retying bales, the more you practice, the better you will get.
 Be patient with yourself as you get started, especially with the miller’s knot.
-Most balers are used to using a trucker’s hitch knot which is an adequate knot, but not nearly as fast or strong as the miller’s knot.
+Most balers are used to using a trucker’s hitch knot, which is an adequate knot, but not nearly as fast or strong as the miller’s knot.
 If you are used to tying a trucker’s hitch, it may take you some time to learn the new knot.
-Stick with it and you will be thrilled in the end.
-Next week I will post the second half of this video which shows you step by step and up close how to tie a miller’s knot.
-This single technique will save you hours on the job and a lot of headaches during construction.
-Happy Baling.
+Stick with it, and you will be thrilled in the end.

-Ladies and gentlemen
+1. Ladies and gentlemen

 Chile and I live in my house built on the basis of the system construcccion with bales of wheat straw.
 The truth is that I am quite happy with the outcome of the case, both in the economy of the construction as well as the livability and comfort to live in it.
 With great effort I managed that, look, stay with angles and edges of walls completely upright, creating a layer of mud prior to wheat straw, which greatly diminished the cost of cement mortar lining and walls.